nacin023/youtube_engagement_analysis/README.md

    - Videos discussing product issues or controversies, such as "When Apple Gets It Wrong," have higher likes per view and comments per view, suggesting a strong audience interest in critique-based content.

 3. **Leverage Optimal Posting Times**:
-   - Continue publishing videos on Fridays, particularly around 9 AM or 8 PM, to maximize viewership and engagement.
+   - Consider planning to publish videos on Fridays, particularly around 9 AM or 8 PM, to maximize viewership and engagement.
+Except when the speed of upload is crucial such as covering a new product launch.

 4. **Focus on High-Engagement Topics**:
    - Content related to Apple, Tesla, and high-profile product launches consistently drives more views, likes, and comments.
 Prioritize these topics in future videos to maintain high engagement.